jcs090218/JCSCC_Engine/README.md

 to do a cross-platform native code game.
 Include resource manager with secure deocode and encode algorithm.
-The purpose of the project is to learn how a game engine were made, knowing the game engine architecture and able to use it knowledge apply to all other modern game engine.<br/><br/>
+The purpose of the project is to learn how a game engine were made, knowing the game engine architecture and able to use it knowledge apply to all other modern game engine.

 ## Notice